 What a mess!

-This beach cottage mudroom is just a wall that I will transform into a more functional space on a budget!
+My beach cottage mudroom is just a wall that I will transform into a more functional space on a budget!

 The first thing I wanted to add was wall boards.
 Wall boards add so much dimension and character.
 I happened to have a few left over from a previous wall board project in our old home.

 These wall boards are white washed hardwood and are from Weaber Lumber.
 I love how authentic these boards are.
+They aren’t perfectly square and they have a very rough texture, but I think that adds to their charm.

 Wallpaper used to be a JOB to put up and an even bigger JOB to pull down.
 Guess what?
 Most wallpaper today is peel and stick!
 Yep, this means it’s no mess to put up and even easier to pull down.
+You can see the difference between peel and stick vs. regular wallpaper here.
+I’ve even got a great video tutorial for you.

 Below is the wallpaper I used.
 I love it because it has just enough blue to add color to this space while keeping the “vintage” feel.